davbeck/ImageIOSwift/README.md

 ### [Swift Package Manager](https://swift.org/package-manager/)

 In Xcode 11 you can add ImageIOSwift as a package in your project settings using the Github URL of the project.
+You can then link to the packages you need (ImageIOSwift, ImageIOSwiftUI or ImageIOUIKit).

 On macOS, you can use is on the command line by adding the following to your Package.swift: